 Prices are very high for all three hosting plans when compared with local and international competitors.
 As well as the high monthly price, they also charge for add-ons such as additional disk space, extra accounts, and DDoS protection.
 I can’t deny that their infrastructure is excellent, but the resources are still too low to justify the premium prices.

 Plans cannot be bought online.
-If you’re interested in purchasing a plan, you need to complete a web form, contact the sales department, or send in an application form.
-Perhaps not the norm for overseas customers, this may be how business is done in Japan.
+If you want to buy a plan, you have to fill out a web form, get in touch with the sales department, or submit an application form.
+This process might be different from what overseas customers are used to, but it seems to be the way business is done in Japan.

 The other downside in terms of their set-up is the lead time, which can be up to a week if you already own your domain and up to two weeks if you don’t.
 For a business of this size, I am little surprised by their limited customer service options.
 For support, you can email, phone, refer to the FAQ pages on the website, or check out their active social media pages.
 Customers with login accounts can also use the IIJ Service Online.